 USGA Score Frequency and Probability Table

 Best efforts will be used to review Callippe tournament scores after each tournament, and prior to the next club tournament.
 If a member has two or more exceptional tournament scores within the prior rolling six month period, a “local index” will be calculated for that member.
-This local index will be the average differential of the two lowest exceptional scores multiplied by 0.96.
+This local index will be the average differential of the two lowest exceptional scores.
 Differentials are calculated using the USGA formula (Gross Score – Course Tee Rating * 113 / Slope).
 If this computed local index is at least 1.0 lower than the member’s published NCGA index, this Local Index will be used to determine that member’s handicap for all Callippe Golf Club tournaments, including summer long match play.
 This is done so that handicaps used in Callippe Golf Club tournaments “appropriately reflect a member’s potential ability” (USGA wording).

 The local index will be dropped in either of the following conditions: